Foreman overview and concepts

 • Ensure that the host provisioning interface subnet has a Templates Smart Proxy set.

-• Update the grub2-efi package to the latest version and execute the installer to copy the recent bootloader from the /boot directory into the /var/lib/tftpboot directory:
+• Update the grub2-efi package to the latest version and execute the installer to copy the recent boot loader from the /boot directory into the /var/lib/tftpboot directory:

-# dnf update grub2-efi
+# dnf upgrade grub2-efi

 # foreman-installer

-11.3.
+9.3.
 Secure boot

-When Foreman is installed on Enterprise Linux using foreman-installer, grub2 and shim bootloaders that are signed by Red Hat are deployed into the TFTP and HTTP UEFI Boot directory.
+When Foreman is installed on Enterprise Linux using foreman-installer, grub2 and shim boot loaders that are signed by Red Hat are deployed into the TFTP and HTTP UEFI Boot directory.
 PXE loader options named "SecureBoot" configure hosts to load shim.efi.

-On Debian and Ubuntu operating systems, the grub2 bootloader is created using the grub2-mkimage unsigned.
-To perform the Secure Boot, the bootloader must be manually signed and key enrolled into the EFI firmware.
+On Debian and Ubuntu operating systems, the grub2 boot loader is created using the grub2-mkimage unsigned.
+To perform the Secure Boot, the boot loader must be manually signed and key enrolled into the EFI firmware.
 Alternatively, grub2 from Ubuntu or Enterprise Linux can be copied to perform booting.

 +